Stephanie Sanzo Flaunts Chiseled Physique In Camo-Print Leggings For Almost 300-Pound Deadlift

 Dressed in a pair of camo-print leggings and a snug white tank top over a gray sports bra, the Australian fitness trainer started the clip by stating that she planned to do six to eight deadlifts with her 300-pound barbell.

 In her caption, Stephanie wrote that she often gets questions about the number of deadlift repetitions that are ideal for training.
-She said that it depends on the individual’s goal.
-But she offered a list of general recommendations which stated that if a person wants to build endurance that they’d have to do 15 repetitions or more, the highest suggestion number on her list.
+While she said that it depends on the individual’s goal, she offered a list of general recommendations.
+These stated that if a person wants to build endurance that they’d have to do 15 repetitions or more — the highest suggested number on her list.
 The lowest rep count was tied to developing maximal strength at one to three deadlifts.

-She also advised her fans to spend 75% of their time focusing on the rep count that’s linked to their goals and to spend the rest of it knocking out reps linked to other objectives on her list.
+The model also advised her fans to spend 75 percent of their time focusing on the rep count that’s linked to their goals and to spend the rest of it knocking out reps linked to other objectives on her list.

 View this post on Instagram